Punggol Coast Bus Interchange: History

 In 2019, through the LTMP 2040, the Land Transport Authority unveiled plans for a Punggol North ITH within the upcoming PDD, providing convenient bus and rail access for the new development and residents living in the north of Punggol.
 On 20 May 2025, it was announced that Punggol Coast Bus Interchange will open on 29 June.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, services operating from Punggol Coast Bus Interchange are divided into two Bus Packages, operated by different bus operators.
+Under the bus contracting model, services operating from Punggol Coast Bus Interchange are divided into two bus packages, operated by different bus operators.

 Since opening, Punggol Coast Bus Interchange has been served by existing bus services 34 and 117, which previously terminated at Punggol Bus Interchange.
-Two new bus services, including 104, were also under planning.
-Bus services 104 and 44 were launched on 26 October and 10 November 2025, respectively.
-Service 104 serves the northeast region and terminates at Woodleigh Bus Interchange, while service 44 will only operate during peak hours and connects to Changi Airport.
+Bus services 104 and 44 were later launched on 26 October and 10 November 2025 respectively.
+Service 104 serves along the northeast region and terminates at Woodleigh Bus Interchange, while service 44 operates only during peak hours, providing shorter times to and from Changi Airport.
+Service 381 was extended from Punggol East to the bus interchange on 13 September 2026.